Jay Inslee: 2020 presidential campaign

 Throughout 2018, speculation rose that Inslee might run for president of the United States in the 2020 election.
 He garnered national attention because of Washington v.
-Trump, a lawsuit challenging the Trump Administration's order to ban people from seven Muslim-majority countries from entering the United States.
+Trump, a lawsuit challenging the first Trump Administration's order to ban people from seven Muslim-majority countries from entering the United States.
 While Inslee was chair of the Democratic Governors Association, Democrats gained seven net governorships in the 2018 gubernatorial elections, further propelling him into the national spotlight and fueling speculation that he would run.
 Inslee cited climate change as his primary motivation for running, strongly criticizing the Trump Administration's policies.

 In January 2019, reports surfaced that Inslee was beginning to form an exploratory committee, the first step in a campaign.
 Inslee was a dark-horse candidate; initially, he was rarely included in polling for the primary, was not well known outside Washington, and made few trips to early primary states such as Iowa and New Hampshire.
 But he pointed to former Presidents Jimmy Carter and Bill Clinton, calling them "pretty much unknown governors of small states" and adding, "this is a wide-open field.
 No one has a lock on this.
 No one has a total crystal ball as to what the nation wants."

 Inslee announced his candidacy for president on March 1, 2019, saying he would focus on combating climate change.
 His campaign requested a debate focused on climate change.
 The Democratic National Committee denied the request, but 53 of its voting members wrote an open letter protesting that decision.

 Facing poor polling numbers and seeing no path to victory, Inslee announced the suspension of his campaign on The Rachel Maddow Show on August 21, 2019, and announced the following day that he would run for a third term as governor in the 2020 election.
 Inslee endorsed Joe Biden for the presidency on April 22, 2020.